Azure/jwcc-curated-portal/README.md

-# Project

-> This repo has been populated by an initial template to help get you started.
-Please
+# JWCC Curated Portal Policy

+> This repo contains the necessary Azure Policy files used to configure an Azure Tenant for JWCC.
-> make sure to update the content to build a great experience for community-building.
+> Please make sure to subscribe to repository update notifications for new versions as updates to occur (typically monthly).

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README
+If there are any issues with any of the files contained in this repository please:

+- Document (with screenshots) any issues you are having.
+- Notify your Microsoft JWCC representative as soon as possible.

 ## Contributing